How To Install Synology Surveillance Station

 Read More : XMEYE For Mac Full User Guide

-How To Create a Storage Volume on a Synology NAS for
+How To Create a Storage Volume on a Synology NAS for Recording

-The key feature of Network Attached Storage (NAS) devices that sways people into using them over NVRs is that NAS devices can be used to anything and not just IP cameras, this means that if you have enough storage you can use a section of your NAS to store videos, music, and general files and another section of the same NAS for storing your IP camera footage.
+The key feature of Network Attached Storage (NAS) devices that sways people into using them over NVRs is that NAS devices can be used to record anything and not just IP cameras, this means that if you have enough storage you can use a section of your NAS to store videos, music, and general files and another section of the same NAS for storing your IP camera footage.

 To store multiple types of file on one NAS you need to segment the available storage space, you do this by following the steps below to create a volume